Guide to the prevention and treatment of coccidiosis in poultry: part 1

 The weaknesses of using only these methods for avian coccidiosis are:

-When producers discontinue coccidiostats, infectious parasites can resume their life cycle and cause clinical manifestations of the disease.
+1. Once coccidiostats are discontinued, infectious parasites can resume their life cycle, producing clinical manifestations of the disease.

-Producers implement different coccidiosis treatment programs to address these concerns.
-For example, a common practice to eliminate parasites that have shown resistance to a single antimicrobial is to use rotating programs of anticoccidials that alternate during different periods of the bird’s life.
+To avoid these issues, different treatment programs for coccidiosis are used.
+For example, a common practice to eliminate parasites that have shown resistance to a single antimicrobial is to use rotating anticoccidial programs that alternate during different periods of the poultry’s life.

 Natural immunity and species specificity

-Natural immunity is generated following Eimeria infections in birds.
-However, it is important to note that it is acquired gradually and is not complete until the birds are 7 weeks old – 42 days of critical risk.
+Natural immunity is generated after infection with Eimeria in poultry.
+However, it is important to note that it is acquired gradually and is not complete until birds are 6 weeks of age—42 days of critical risk.

 Immunosuppressive diseases, such as Marek’s disease and infectious bursal disease (IBD), interfere with the development of immunity, making infected birds more susceptible to coccidiosis.

-It is also important to note that immunity is specific to each of the Eimeria species and there is no cross-protection between species, with the exception of cross-protection between E. maxima and E. brunetti.
+It is also important to highlight that immunity is species-specific for each Eimeria and that there is no cross-protection between species, except for some cross-protection between E. maxima and E. brunetti

 Conclusion

-The prevention and treatment of coccidiosis in poultry is essential to maintaining the health and productivity of their farms.
-Implementing the right practices and choosing the most efficient methods can significantly reduce the impact of this disease.
-To achieve this, producers must carefully plan and adapt the approach to the specific conditions of each production.
+Prevention and treatment of coccidiosis in poultry are essential to maintain the health and productivity of your flocks.
+Implementing appropriate practices and choosing the most efficient methods can significantly reduce the impact of this disease.
+To do this, the approach needs to be well planned and adapted to the specific conditions of each production system.

 Want to discover more strategies and deepen your knowledge of natural alternatives?

-Don’t miss the second part of this series, where we explore in detail natural and combined strategies for treating coccidiosis in poultry.
+Don’t miss the continuity of this series, where we explore natural and combined strategies for treating coccidiosis in poultry in detail.

 Your proactivity can make all the difference!